30 Best Online Master’s in School Counseling Programs (2026)

 • Apply early for financial aid.
 Remember that you will need to complete a FAFSA every year that you are in school.
 FAFSA is due by June 30 every year.

 • Prepare for licensure requirements.
-Getting an education that satisfies licensure requirements is the first step, but don’t forget about collecting the required graduate degree clinical hours.
-You will also benefit from thinking about what state you will likely be practicing from and sites where you might like to pursue a post-graduate school residency.
+Getting an education that satisfies licensure requirements is the first step, but don’t forget the required practicum and internship hours during the program.
+You will also benefit from thinking about what state you will likely be practicing in and sites where you might want to complete your in-program practicum and internship.

 Median salary for school counselor: $65,140 in 2024 (according to the Bureau of Labor Statistics).

 Licensure: To become licensed as a school counselor, applicants need to complete a graduate degree in school counseling in order to gain experience with the student population.
 Some states don’t specifically require a school counseling degree and will accept a traditional counseling master’s.
 Make sure you check the requirements of your state.
-After finishing the graduate degree, license-hopefuls should gain post-graduation supervised residency hours under an approved mental health therapist supervisor.
+After finishing the graduate degree, license-hopefuls should gain post-graduation supervised residency hours under an approved school counseling supervisor.
 They also need to pass their state’s licensing exam.